-(a) Per share amounts are calculated using the average shares method, which more appropriately presents the per share data for the period.
+(a) Per share amounts are calculated using the average shares method, which more appropriately presents the per share data for the year.

 (b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
-Total returns for periods less than one year are not annualized.